 Filipe Braga © Fundação de Serralves, Porto

 DD Dorvillier was born on flag Day, June 14, 1967 in San Juan Puerto Rico.
 She received a BA in Dance in 1989 from Bennington College in Vermont.
 Creating performances exclusively in and for New York City since 1989, Dorvillier began developing her works in other places starting around 2004, settling in France in 2010.
-Her work with her company human future dance corps has been shown in New York at The Kitchen, New York Live Arts, Danspace Project, and Performance Space 122, among others, and in Festivals and theaters internationally in places such as Kaai Theater (Brussels, Belgium), STUK (Leuven, Belgium), deSingel (Antwerp, Belgium), Les Rencontres chorégraphiques internationales de Seine-St. Denis (Paris, France), ImpPulsTanz (Vienna, Austria), Tseh Festival (Moscow, Russia), Hau/Hebel am Ufer (Berlin, Germany), Melkweg (Amsterdam, The Netherlands), and Tokyo Dance Biennale (Tokyo, Japan), among others.
+Her work with her company human future dance corps has been shown in New York at The Kitchen, New York Live Arts, Danspace Project, and Performance Space 122, among others, and in Festivals and theaters internationally in places such as Kaai Theater (Brussels, Belgium), STUK (Leuven, Belgium), deSingel (Antwerp, Belgium), Les Rencontres chorégraphiques internationales de Seine-Saint-Denis (Paris, France), Centre Georges Pompidou (Paris, France), Salmon/Mercat de les Flors (Barcelona, Spain), ImpPulsTanz (Vienna, Austria), Tseh Festival (Moscow, Russia), Hau/Hebel am Ufer (Berlin, Germany), Melkweg (Amsterdam, The Netherlands), and Tokyo Dance Biennale (Tokyo, Japan), among others.

 No Change or “freedom is a psycho-kinetic skill” (2005) commissioned by Danspace Project, marks an important turning point in Dorvillier's artistic trajectory and working methods, and became a reference for her following works.
 It was reprised at St. Mark's Church in the context of Danspace Project's “certain difficulties, certain joy” Platform 2010 curated by Trajal Harrell.